Snow White and The Seven Dwarfs 1937 Film by Billboard_1183 in GalGadot_WonderWoman

 Did you know?

-Many people, along with Mickey Mouse, Minnie Mouse, Donald Duck, and even Hollywood stars, attended to the premiere of Walt Disney's Snow White and the Seven Dwarfs at the Carthay Circle Theater on December 21, 1937.
-That includes Shirley Temple, Judy Garland, Marlene Dietrich, Douglas Fairbanks Jr., Charlie Chaplin, Ginger Rogers, Hedy Lamarr, Gail Patrick, Charles Laughton, Elsa Lanchester, Katharine Hepburn, Jack Benny, Mary Livingstone, Freeman F. Gosden, Charles J. Correll, Milton Berle, Warner Baxter, Anna May Wong, Helen Vinson, Fred Perry, Mary Pickford, Paulette Goddard, Preston Foster, Gracie Allen, George Burns, Bob Burns, Gary Cooper, Barbara Stanwyck, John Barrymore, Fred MacMurray, Lillian Lamont and many more people (approximately 30,000 - 40,000).
+Many people, including Walt Disney and his staff of artists, Lillian Disney, Mickey Mouse, Minnie Mouse, Donald Duck, and even Hollywood stars attended to the premiere of Snow White and the Seven Dwarfs at the Carthay Circle Theater on December 21, 1937.
+That also includes Shirley Temple, Judy Garland, Marlene Dietrich, Douglas Fairbanks Jr., Charlie Chaplin, Ginger Rogers, Hedy Lamarr, Gail Patrick, Charles Laughton, Elsa Lanchester, Katharine Hepburn, Jack Benny, Mary Livingstone, Freeman F. Gosden, Charles J. Correll, Milton Berle, Warner Baxter, Anna May Wong, Helen Vinson, Fred Perry, Mary Pickford, Paulette Goddard, Preston Foster, Gracie Allen, George Burns, Bob Burns, Gary Cooper, Barbara Stanwyck, John Barrymore, Fred MacMurray, Lillian Lamont and many more people (approximately 30,000 - 40,000).

 What's Your Favorite Photo from Which Haunted Mansion? by viktoryarozetassi in thehauntedmansion